James Cross: Kidnapping

-They [the kidnappers] told me about 10:00 o'clock on Wednesday evening that they had, the police knew where I was.
-Nothing much happened for about the next four hours.
-Then the power was cut at I think around 2:00 in the morning.
-I was in bed at the time; they got me up.
-They handcuffed me, they took me into a corridor in the middle of the house.
-They handcuffed me to a doorknob and I spent the night.
-It's a very uncomfortable position.
+They [the kidnappers] told me about 10 o'clock on Wednesday evening that the police knew where I was.
+Nothing much happened for the next four hours.
+Then, the power was cut at around 2 o'clock in the morning.
+I was in bed at the time - they got me up.
+They took me into the corridor in the centre of the house, handcuffed me to a doorknob, and that's where I spent the night.
+It was a very uncomfortable position.

 On the 40th anniversary of the day that sparked the October Crisis in 2010, Cross agreed to speak to CBC Radio's The Current about the events surrounding his kidnapping.
-There is also a transcript of a taped memoir online, uploaded by Churchill College.
+There is also a transcript of a taped memoir online, uploaded by the archives centre at Churchill College, Cambridge.

 Later life

 Cross returned to the United Kingdom after his release and continued working for the civil service.
 However, he was no longer assigned overseas postings.
 Although he received a number of offers to sell his story, he did not since he was prohibited by the government from doing so.
 Cross went on to serve as Under-Secretary in various divisions of Britain's Department of Trade and Industry and Department of Energy.
 He was made a Companion of the Order of St Michael and St George (CMG) in January 1971.

 Cross retired to Seaford, East Sussex.
 He died at his home there on 6 January 2021.
 He was 99, and suffered from complications of COVID-19 during the COVID-19 pandemic in England in the time leading up to his death.
 Both his wife and their only child (Susan) predeceased him in 2018 and 2015, respectively.